trynova/website/pages/blog/memory-hell.md

 of the heap data means that polymorphism can be resolved already at the initial call site before any memory reads need to be performed, and subsequent work can run monomorphic.
 It also means, sort of confusingly, that type confusion is no longer a thing: We'll come to this a bit later.
-Finally, because we the array being indexed is dependent on the type, we can even decide that a single type indexes multiple (equally long) arrays: We can use Struct-of-Arrays to store the data in the heap.
+Finally, because the array being indexed is dependent on the type, we can even decide that a single type indexes multiple (equally long) arrays: We can use Struct-of-Arrays to store the data in the heap.